neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 title: Remastering Star Wars using Deep Learning
 ---

-Can we apply deep learning to remaster scenes from the first Star Wars Movie?
-Yes, yes we can.
+I’m a huge Star Wars fan.
+And like a lot of Star Wars fans I’ve been getting into [Star Wars: The Clone Wars](https://www.imdb.com/title/tt0458290/) on Cartoon Network and Disney+.
+It’s a phenomenal show.

-Here are the deleted scenes from  Star Wars: Episode IV: A New Hope (1977).
+But I'm always annoyed by the drop in video quality when I watch the older stuff.
+For example, here are the deleted scenes from  Star Wars: Episode IV: A New Hope (1977).
 This was the very first Star Wars to be created.

 {% include youtubePlayer.html id="f00IkrWvur4?start=159" %}

-There's these weird black specs that keep popping up.
+What are those weird black specs that keep popping up?
+They really ruin the experience.
 Small wonder why these are the *deleted* scenes.

 Apparently those weird specs are called [cue marks](https://en.wikipedia.org/wiki/Cue_mark).
 They're marks that come from scratches on film.
 Star Wars is a fantastic series, but it’s also fantastically *old*.